jnvance/DMRG.x/docs/usage.md

 A sample source code for a stand-alone executable can be found in src/DMRG-SpinOneHalf-J1J2XYSquare.cpp [[md](../src/DMRG-SpinOneHalf-J1J2XYSquare.cpp)].

+### Compilation

-To generate the program, go to the root directory and execute:
+To compile the executable, go to the root directory and execute the command:

     make all